MartaBia/cloudbnb/README.md

 ![space page](images/space.png)
 ![requests page](images/requests.png)

+## To add

+- Style the speace section of the bookings page
+- Add approve/deny buttons to booking requests
+- Add images to spaces
+- Add the availability in a calendar format

 <!-- ## How to use

 To access the database from the controller (app.rb) we can access any table as we would any object in ruby.